 Every brand is unique and not every concept should be used in every campaign.
 In fact – many times it’s as important to know which ones NOT to use.
 The right combination of these insights and more can determine the success of your brand.

 Let us help you integrate these into your brand today!
-Email us now with some issues you are having within your department at firstname.lastname@example.org.
+Contact us in the form below, or email us at email@example.com with any issues you are having within your department.

 These are excellent insights and guideposts to use when creating internal brands.
 Thanks for sharing!

 Thanks Tim – Glad you found them useful!